asim/reminder/README.md

 # Reminder

-A reminder to the whole world
+Quran, hadith and names of Allah in one app and API with LLM search and summarisation

 ## Overview

-The Reminder is an API and web app for accessing and searching the Quran, Hadith and Names of Allah.
+The Reminder is an API and web app for reading, querying and searching the Quran, Hadith and Names of Allah.
 It provides contextual search and summarisation using
-OpenAI and includes referenced context usage.
+OpenAI generated embeddings and chat APIs.
+It uses RAG based context referencing when provides summaries and answers.
 The API provides straightforward access to the Quran and ability to query the LLM.
 More to follow soon.

 ## Features